How long does an IRS audit take?

 In most cases, the IRS completes an audit between a few months to one year from the date it was initiated.
 The Internal Revenue Manual specifies that audits must be closed no more than 26 months after the date the tax return was due or the date it was filed, whichever occurs later.

 However, don’t expect to be audited immediately after filing your taxes.
 The IRS has a three-year window to audit your filed tax returns, although in certain circumstances they can go back six years or even longer.
 So, if you filed for tax year 2018 on April 15, 2019, the IRS could choose to start an audit of that return any time up to April 15, 2022.
-Note that for the 2020 tax year, individuals and business owners with pass-through income have an extended tax filing deadline.
-Returns for 2020 are now due by May 17, 2021.

 What happens during a tax audit?